sebastian-sl/Basics/01 DATA SCIENCE/VISUALIZATION/readme.md

 * **Plotly Express** Quick chart-generating Libary.
 Offers a preset of charts from graph objects with an easier syntax and easier connection with dataframes.

-## 2) Matplotlib
+## 2) Matplotlib / Seaborn

-The 'standard' way of creating plots, often described as the go-to Libary.
-Matplotlib offers many functions for customizing charts.

-## 3) Seaborn

-Another visualization library which can be used for a variety of beautiful plots.
-Has some nice built-in plots which other libraries don't offer out of the box (like heatmaps).
-Works well with dataframes too.
+Here we will use a combination of matplotlib and seaborn.
+Seaborn is a library built on matplotlib which enables nice built-in plots with a way easier usage for DataFrames in terms of syntax.
+In Addition we will use matplotlib for certain charts that aren't available in seaborn.
+Using matplotlib only is also a possiblity, but the difficulty to create nice charts is quite high.